 Dr. Mary Jo Kasenchak, DMD - General Dentist

 Mary Jo Kasenchak, D.M.D., graduated Summa Cum Laude from Temple University’s Kornberg School of Dentistry.
-She has lived in Philadelphia for 9 years and has always been committed to serving her community.
+She has lived in Philadelphia for over 10 years and has always been committed to serving her community.
 She is very excited to combine her dedication to the people of Philadelphia and to her profession with her new position at Project HOME.
 In her free time, Mary Jo enjoys cooking, traveling, spending time with her cat, Doom, and going on outdoor adventures with her dog, Ricky.

 Dr. Alex Benner, DMD - General Dentist